pivotx/corebundle/README.md

 ### Web PivotX web-setup

 You can now continue to the web-setup.
-Follow the instruction on this page:
+After you go to the link below, you will see unstyled login page, dont worry.
+Just login and the setup will fix the styling issue for you.

 http://YOURSITE/pivotx/en/setup